Dog Has Crusty Scabs On His Back?

 Raised Scabs

-These occur for different reasons, such as allergies, parasites, and even infections.
+These occur for different reasons, such as allergies, parasites, and infections.
 Nevertheless, if you see a scab, this could mean that your canine has a skin issue that has become infected or inflamed.

 Itchy Scabs